lesinigo/sdm2influx/README.md

 # sdm2influx
-read Eastron SDM 120/230 measurements via ModBus and store them to InfluxDB
+read Eastron SDM 120/230 measurements via ModBus and store them to InfluxDB, and also optionally publish data on ZeroMQ

 This is a Python script that reads data from [Eastron SDM120 / SDM230](http://www.eastrongroup.com/products/10.html) Modbus energy meters and writes it to an [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) database.